GLaD0S/aceable-marketing-project/README.md

 ### Project Notes

 I extended the features every so slighly from the project requirements.
 I added the ability to sort on price by clicking the table head with "Price (US)".
 I realize as a marketing developer that I would most likely not place this sort of information within a table and I would not deviate from the specs without a conversation but I wanted to use another feature of Vue's 'Reactive' nature other than simply pulling in the data.
+I also added in some templating logic that shows an error message if no products are defined in the Vue app object.